GuOlival/ToDo-App/README.md

 # ToDo Application

-Application made with Flutter that store tasks added by authenticated users
+Application made with Flutter that store tasks at firestore cloud added by authenticated users

 ## Available features